gitana/cloudcms-server/README.md

 In this mode, there is no support for virtual driver retrieval.
 You must supply the gitana.json locally.

+To change the name of the "local" virtual host name, set CLOUDCMS_STANDALONE_HOST environment variable.
+The default is "local".

 #### Single Virtual Tenant

 In single virtual tenant mode, all incoming request, no matter the host, are mapped to a single Cloud CMS tenant's